debajit/dotfiles-defunct/README.md

 Updating
 --------

-Pull in the latest changes and install the dotfiles:
+Pull in the latest changes and install the dotfiles.
+From the dotfiles repository, run

     git up
     rake